 School governors provide strategic leadership and accountability in schools.
 Governors appoint the head teacher and deputy headteacher.
 It is governors who hold the main responsibility for finance in schools, and it is governors who work with the head teacher to make the tough decisions about balancing resources.

 Each individual governor is a member of a governing body, which is established in law as a corporate body; decisions are the joint responsibility of the governing body.
+Our Governing Body is organised into two committees: Learning and Resources.
+Our Full Governing Body meets at least three times a year and our two committees meet each term – six times a year.

 The role of the governing body is a strategic one, its key functions are to: